-- 7.4.
-In circumstances where the student withdraws or is withdrawn from their programme of study at the University for any reason following the application of this procedure, the University may, depending on the circumstances, be able to: - 7.4.1. issue an alternative exit award; and/or - 7.4.2. identify any notional credit that a student may carry forward on an alternative programme of study.
+- 7.7.
+In circumstances where the student withdraws or is expelled from their programme of study at the University for any reason following the application of this procedure, the University may, depending on the circumstances, be able to: - 7.7.1. issue an alternative exit award; and/or - 7.7.2. identify any notional credit that a student may carry forward on an alternative programme of study. - 7.7.3.
+Determine whether the student will be allowed to apply in the future for another non-practising degree programme at the University.